beautiful cosmos-they thrive on poor soil, bright sun, and benign neglect

 Pests and Diseases

 Pests- Aphids and Thrips are two pests whose damage you can encounter.
 The hard part is that Aphids are small and hard to see, and Thrips are even smaller.
 Look for dots on the underside of the leaf.
 They are piercing and sucking insects, and you will likely see the damage before the creatures.
 Look for damaged or misshapen leaves and a sticky residue on the foliage.
-You can remove the damaged leaves (destroy them), spray with water or horticultural soap for both insects.
+You can remove the damaged leaves (destroy them), spray them with water or horticultural soap for both insects.

 Diseases